vsanthanam/Calligraphy/Sources/Calligraphy/Calligraphy.docc/Articles/ComposingStrings.md

     @PageKind(article)
 }

-Use's Calligraphy's declarative APIs to compose complex, multi-line strings in Swift.
+Use `@StringBuilder` to compose complex, multi-line strings in Swift.

 ## Overview